AWS Tutorial

 To become a Solution Architect you will need extensive knowledge and hands-on exposure with AWS services.

-Don’t worry edureka! is here to help you with every step on your journey, for becoming a AWS Solution Architect, therefore besides this AWS Tutorial, we have come up with a curriculum which covers exactly what you would need to crack the exam!
-You can have a look here at the course details for AWS training.
+Don’t worry!
+Edureka is here to help you with every step on your journey, for becoming an AWS Solution Architect, therefore besides this AWS Tutorial, we have come up with a curriculum that covers exactly what you would need to crack the exam!
+You can have a look at the AWS Cloud Certification for further details.

 Here’s a short AWS training Video that explains what is AWS, what is Cloud Computing, AWS Global Infrastructure and its benefits, What parameters to consider while choosing an AWS region, the criteria for choosing the right instance type etc. This AWS tutorial is important for those who want to become AWS Certified Solutions Architect.